madMAx43v3r/mmx-node/docs/src/content/docs/reference/hardfork-2.md

 Wallets select the transaction version for the next block height.
 A version-0 transaction that has not been included before activation is no longer eligible for inclusion after hardfork 2.

+## Third-party wallet and exchange integration

+Exchanges and other services using the official MMX node and wallet software need to upgrade those components to a hardfork-2-compatible release before activation.
+Services that construct and sign raw transactions themselves need to update their transaction builder:

+1. Select transaction version 0 when targeting a block below `hardfork2_height`, and version 1 when targeting the activation block or any later block.
+The node requires the version matching the candidate block height.
+2. Set the transaction version before calculating the transaction ID.
+Do not change it after signing.
+3. Sign the resulting transaction ID, attach the solutions, and then calculate the transaction `content_hash`.
+4. Rebuild and re-sign any pending version-0 withdrawal that was not included before activation.
+A version-0 transaction cannot be carried across the activation boundary, and a version-1 transaction cannot be included before activation.

+For an ordinary transfer containing only inputs and outputs, the version field is the only hardfork-2 change to the transaction ID calculation.
+Contract calls and deployments must additionally implement the version-1 variant hashing rules described above.

+Custom multi-signature builders must not include unused or duplicate top-level solutions.
+A version-1 multi-signature solution may contain signatures only from contract owners, must use the contract's `num_required` value, and must use a public-key signature solution for every included owner.

+A service using the official node API does not need to implement the new block rules itself.
+A service that parses or validates blocks independently must also support the `proof_chain` header field and all activation-height rules in this document.

 ## Canonical transaction solutions

 Starting with transaction version 1, every top-level solution must be referenced by the sender, an input, or an